xwmario/Warez/Tools.md

 - [traktarr](https://github.com/l3uddz/traktarr) - Script to add new series & movies to Sonarr/Radarr based on Trakt lists.

+## Discord Scripts, Bots & Other Tools
+- [Discord notifications 1: Sonarr, Radarr and Lidarr](https://blog.tiga.tech/discord-notifications-for-sonarr-radarr-and-lidarr/) - A short tutorial to work with Sonarr which notificatesDiscord Users about new releases.
+- [Discord NSWDBot](https://github.com/HunterKing/NSWDBot) - Discord bot to scrape NSWDB.com for scene releases.
+- [Discord WarezBot](https://github.com/enzobes/WarezBot) - Public Version of Discord bot for scene release.
+- [DiscordCrypt](https://gitlab.com/leogx9r/DiscordCrypt) - Provides end-to-end encryption for Discord.
+- [BetterDiscord](https://betterdiscord.net/home/) - Pimp Discord with better Themes and add some nice Plugins/Scripts.
+- [Do Not Track for Discord](https://betterdocs.us/plugins/do-not-track/) - A plugin for BD to prevent Discord tracking.
+- [DiscordCrypt](https://gitlab.com/leogx9r/DiscordCrypt) - Encrypt Discord - there is also [Simple DiscordCrypt](https://gitlab.com/An0/SimpleDiscordCrypt) - which works with the Web version of Discord (both are not compatible to each other!).
+- [Discord Channel scraper](https://github.com/simon987/Discord-Channel-scraper) - Scrapes an arbitrary number of lines from a Discord channel.
+- [Running a full deletion](https://github.com/c-edw/discord-delete/wiki/Running-a-full-deletion) - Powerful script to delete full Discord message history.
+- [Discord toolkit](https://notabug.org/johndoe5436/discord-toolkit) - Discord batch account creator.

 ### TV Show Automation
 - [Medusa](https://pymedusa.com/) - Automatic Video Library Manager for TV Shows.
 - [SickBeard](http://sickbeard.com/) - The ultimate PVR application that searches for and manages your TV shows